 Your report will be treated confidentially and will only be discussed within the CoC team.

-The team members will be introduced in person at the conference.
-You can approach any of them at any time to discuss an incident or concern.
-You can also ask any other staff to help you find them at the conference.
+The team members will be introduced at the conference.
+You can message any of them at any time to discuss an incident or concern.
+You can also ask any other staff to help you find them.

 Please do not feel like you may be a burden to us by reporting incidents.
 Even if you happen to report multiple incidents during the conference.
 We rather consider reports as an opportunity for us to act: by knowing about an incident, we can act on it, and often prevent it from going on or occuring again.
 But if we don't know, we can't take action.